goreleaser/goreleaser/www/content/deprecations.md

 hideFromIndex: true
 ---

-This page will be used to list deprecation notices accross GoReleaser.
+This page will be used to list deprecation notices across GoReleaser.

 Deprecate code will be removed after ~6 months from the time it was deprecated.